copenlu/scientific-information-change/README.md

 ```
 @article{modeling-information-change,
       title={{Modeling Information Change in Science Communication with Semantically Matched Paraphrases}},
-      author={Wright, Dustin and Jiaxin, Pei and Jurgens, David and Augenstein, Isabelle},
+      author={Wright, Dustin and Pei, Jiaxin and Jurgens, David and Augenstein, Isabelle},
       year={2022},
       booktitle = {Proceedings of EMNLP},
       publisher = {Association for Computational Linguistics},